Bioidentical Hormone Therapy – Frequently Asked Questions

 The ingredients in bioidentical hormones such as estrogen, progesterone and testosterone are approved by the FDA.
 However, state and local pharmacy boards monitor their quality.
 It is important to know the quality standards and guidelines of the compounding pharmacy you choose to use.

 Not necessarily.
 The length of time depends on how well your body responds to hormone therapy.
 Other factors include how well you manage your diet, sleep patterns, exercise and stress levels; these can all affect your journey to regaining hormonal balance.
 Some patients cycle off various hormones once they become balanced and have fewer symptoms of menopause or andropause.

 There are also patients who stop adrenal and thyroid support once their adrenals or thyroid glands have healed.
 There is no single answer for everyone, it depends on your individual hormone stability and how well your diet and lifestyle support everything else.

 In the worst-case scenario, stopping bioidentical hormone therapy would return your body to the state it was in before you began your program.

 Will Bioidentical Hormone Replacement Interfere With My Currently Prescribed Medications?

 Generally, no. In some cases, medicines may actually be reduced or no longer needed.
-Dr. Pizzino and Karen Saylor review your medications with a drug interaction check to make sure they are safe.
+Dr. Pizzino will review your medications with a drug interaction check to make sure they are safe.